saastechacademy/foundation/project-ideas/order-ledger/readme.md

 # Order ledger
-A repository of Orders.
+We don't need this component.

-The [storeOrder](storeOrder.md) is the lower level service to PUT new order in the repository.
+The oms lower level services will be in OMS component.

+The Shipify Integration component will do the heavy lifting of preparing data.